 Here’s a look at what you’ll need to make this recipe so you know what to have on hand.

-• Chickpeas: Also called “garbanzo” beans, this provides the base of the blondie recipe.
+• Chickpeas: Also called “garbanzo beans”, they provide the base of the blondie recipe.
 You’ll want to drain them and rinse them to avoid any salt and to remove the liquid that was in the can.

-• Very ripe banana: A very ripe banana, so one with brown spots, adds sweetness to this recipe and helps the batter hold together.
+• Very ripe banana: A very ripe banana (one with brown spots) adds sweetness to this recipe and helps the batter hold together.

 • Unsweetened creamy peanut butter: I typically use store brand natural peanut butter in this recipe.
 The flavor isn’t all that noticeable in the mix.
-Use sunflower seed butter if needed to make these nut-free.
+Use sunflower seed butter if you need to make these nut-free.

 • Maple syrup: You can use maple syrup or honey (for kids over age 1) to add a light touch of sweetness to this dessert recipe.